mrcinv/mrcinv.github.io/source/_posts/2013-11-24-rower-a-rowing-simulator.markdown

 ---

-Having small kids and *cranky wife* (sory Mojca :-)), my physical activity was reduced to minimum in the last year.
+Having small kids, *cranky wife* and renovating our newly bought house, my physical activity was reduced to minimum in the last year.
 When my brother bought a rowing simulator [Water rower](http://www.waterrower.com/) I instantly wanted to have my own.
 These machines come at a price however.
 So I decided to build one of my own.
 Its mostly wood, so how hard can it be.

 The idea
 --------